yamafaktory/grunt-locales/README.md

 ## HTML templates format
 The templates should contain HTML content which can be parsed by [node-htmlparser](https://github.com/tautologistics/node-htmlparser).

-By default, the `locales:update` task parses all elements with `localize` and `localize-title` attributes, as well as the same attributes with `-data` prefix.
-So elements with `data-localize` or `data-localize-title` attribute will also be parsed, which allows strict HTML conformity.
+By default, the `locales:update` task parses all elements with `localize`, `localize-title` and `localize-page-title` attributes, as well as the same attributes with `-data` prefix.
+So elements with `data-localize`, `data-localize-title` and `data-localize-page-title` attribute will also be parsed, which allows strict HTML conformity.

-The localization string can either be the attribute value itself, or if it is empty, the content of the element.
+The localization string is taken from the attribute value.
+For the attributes `localize` and `data-localize`, the string will be taken from the content of the element if the attribute value is empty.

 ### Template examples